October 17, 2018

 How to Use Machine Learning for Sentiment Analysis with Word Embeddings

-Machine learning researchers have already attempted automatically predicting the sentiment of a sentence with machine learning many times.
-Predicting sentiment is a typical problem of NLP (Natural Language Process) and there are many papers and techniques that address it using different methods of machine learning.
+Researchers have tried out different ways of using machine learning to automatically predict the sentiment of a sentence.
+Predicting sentiment is a typical problem in NLP (Natural Language Processing), and there are many techniques that approach it with different methods of machine learning.

-Most of these papers and techniques take the approach of feature extractions and use it in a "Traditional Machine Learning" algorithm.
-In the last few years, the appearance of Word Embeddings has made the usage of Neural Networks more common than traditional algorithms because of their superior results.
+Most of these papers and techniques take a feature extraction approach and apply it to a "traditional" machine learning algorithm.
+In the last few years, the appearance of word embeddings has made the usage of neural networks more common than traditional algorithms because of their superior results.

-In this article, I will take an approach using Convolutional Neural Networks and Word Embeddings to predict the sentiment of Amazon's reviews.
+In this article, I use convolutional neural networks and word embeddings to predict the sentiment of Amazon reviews.

 Amazon Reviews Corpus

-Analysing the taxonomy of machine learning algorithms, neural networks are classified as Supervised Learning.
-In supervised learning, the algorithms learn a function that maps a specific input to a specific output using a set of pre-classified examples (called Training Set).
-When the learning phase is completed, we can apply the learned function to classify new examples.
+When we take a look at the taxonomy of machine learning algorithms, neural networks are classified as supervised learning.
+In supervised learning, the algorithms learn a function that maps a specific input to a specific output using a set of pre-classified examples called a training set.
+When the learning phase is complete, we can apply the learned function to classify new examples.

-In the case of neural networks, we have a set of "neurons" that computes a specific function, called the Activation Function.
+In the case of neural networks, we have a set of "neurons" that computes a specific function called the activation function.
 The neurons are grouped in layers and linked together with specific weights.
-Each neuron receives an input from the previous layer and through the result of applying the activation function to the next layer.
+Each neuron receives an input from the previous layer and applies the activation function to the next layer.

-The number of layer, neurons per layers and type of activation functions is called Neural Network Architecture.
+The number of layers, neurons per layer, and type of activation function make up the neural network architecture.

 Given a set of neurons with a specific architecture, the learning algorithm adjusts the values of the weights using the training set.

-In the case of Sentiment Analysis, we want to find a function that can take a sentence and determine its sentiment (positive or negative).
-In order to learn this function using neural networks, however, we need to train the machine with a corpus of sentences with their corresponding sentiment.
+In the case of sentiment analysis, we want to find a function that can take a sentence and determine its sentiment (positive or negative).
+In order to learn this function using neural networks, however, we need to train the machine with a corpus of sentences and their corresponding sentiments.

 This dataset is a CSV file that contains a set of 4,000,000 Amazon reviews with the following information: